PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

-\textbf{Pair-wise Merging.} We adopt a pairwise merging strategy for efficiency and tractability.
-The rationale is that when attempting to merge $k \geq 3$ experts jointly, each weight index admits $(2^{k}-1)$ choices, yielding a combinatorial masking problem whose difficulty scales exponentially in $k$ and is intractable in practice, especially for the modern MoE models with a large number of experts.
-By contrast, pairwise merging enables closed-form mask construction with linear-time complexity and compact encoding.
-Moreover, pairwise merging performs better than the combinatorial merging under the same merging sparsity as discussed in Section \ref{ablation_study}.

-\textbf{Similarity-based Mask.} Given two experts weights $\mathbf{W}_i$ and $\mathbf{W}_j$, we measure their per-entry magnitude similarity using a symmetric percent difference ~\citep{miller2011optimization}:
+\textbf{Similarity-based Mask.} Given two experts weights $\mathbf{W}_i$ and $\mathbf{W}_j$, we measure their per-element magnitude similarity using a symmetric percent difference ~\citep{miller2011optimization}:

-where smaller values indicate greater similarity between two weight entries.
-Eq.\ref{similarity_matric} cleanly identifies entries in two experts' weights that are similar in magnitude regardless of direction to avoid spurious penalties from opposite signs and minimize distortion in the reconstructed weights when signs are restored at inference.
-After that, the similarity-based mask between two experts can be defined as:
+where smaller values indicate greater similarity between two weight elements.
+It cleanly identifies elements in two experts' weights that are similar in magnitude regardless of direction to avoid spurious penalties from opposite signs.
+After that, the similarity-based mask can be defined as:

-where $\tau_{\mathrm{sim}}\in[0,1]$ is the pre-defined similarity threshold. $\mathbf{M}^{\mathrm{sim}}$ is used to identify experts' entries with comparable magnitude so that they can be safely aggregated.
-We also analyze the reason why different experts have weight similarity in Appendix \ref{appendix_explain_similarity} to support this design.
-As discussed, we also need to store each expert’s sign pattern and reapply it to $\mathbf{W}_{merged}$ at inference, ensuring that shared merged entries reconstruct the original signed weights with minimal distortion:
+where $\tau_{\mathrm{sim}}\in[0,1]$ is the pre-defined similarity threshold. $\mathbf{M}^{\mathrm{sim}}$ is used to identify experts' elements with comparable magnitude so that they can be safely aggregated.
+We also need to store each expert’s sign pattern and reapply it to $\mathbf{W}_{merged}$ during inference, ensuring that shared merged elements can be reconstructed with minimal distortion:

-\textbf{Saliency-based Mask.} To decide which expert's entries to preserve, we extend the idea of quantifying the importance of weights by combining the magnitude of weights with the saliency of input activations in dense models ~\citep{sun2024simpleeffectivepruningapproach} to MoE experts:
+\textbf{Saliency-based Mask.} To decide which expert's elements to preserve, we extend the idea of quantifying the importance of weights by combining the magnitude of weights with the saliency of input activations in dense models~\citep{sun2024simpleeffectivepruningapproach} to MoE experts:

 where $\mathbf{X}$ represents a sample of input activations to a certain expert.
-Therefore, the complementary saliency masks can be obtained as:
+Therefore, the saliency masks can be obtained as:

-These two masks indicate which expert has the more important weight to be reserved at each entry position of the final $\mathbf{W}_{merged}$ .
+These two masks indicate which expert has more important weights to be preserved at each element position.